-6. Employers shall discuss with subcontractors and companies that provide contract or temporary employees the importance and requirement to exclude from work employees or other persons (e.g., volunteers) who are known or suspected or confirmed COVID-19 to be infected with the SARS-CoV-2 virus.
-Subcontractor, contract, or temporary employees who are known or suspected or confirmed COVID-19 to be infected with the SARS-CoV-2 virus shall not report to or be allowed to remain at the work site until cleared for return to work.
-Subcontractors shall not allow their suspected or confirmed COVID-19 employees known or suspected to be infected with the SARS-CoV-2 virus to report to or be allowed to remain at work or on a job site until cleared for return to work.
+6. Employers shall discuss with subcontractors and companies that provide contract or temporary employees the importance and requirement to exclude from work employees or other persons (e.g., volunteers) who are known or suspected to be infected with the SARS-CoV-2 virus. suspected or confirmed COVID-19.
+Subcontractor, contract, or temporary employees known or suspected to be infected with the SARS CoV-2 virus who are suspected or confirmed COVID-19 shall not report to or be allowed to remain at the work site until cleared for return to work.
+Subcontractors shall not allow their suspected or confirmed COVID-19 employees known or suspected to be infected with the SARS CoV-2 virus who are suspected for return to work.
+Subcontractors shall not allow their suspected or confirmed COVID-19 employees known or suspected to be infected with the SARS CoV-2 virus to report to or be allowed to remain at work or on a job site until cleared for return to work.